Ugochukwuodinaka/New-York-City-Taxi-Trips-Analysis/README.md

 ## Project Overview

 ### Introduction:
-The "New York Taxi Trips (2017-2018) Analysis" project aims to explore and analyze taxi trip data from New York City spanning the years 2017 to 2018.
+The "New York Taxi Trips (2017-2018) Analysis" project aims to explore and analyze taxi trip data from New York City spanning the years (Jan)2017 and (April - June) 2018.
 New York City's taxi services are a vital component of its transportation system, and analyzing trip data provides valuable insights into travel patterns, demand trends, and other factors influencing transportation dynamics within the city.

 For this project, you’ll be playing the role of a new Data Analyst for the New York City Taxi & Limousine Commission.
 It's your first week on the job, and you just received the following email from the Lead Dispatcher: